Chapter 31

 Part A

-Find the current I_3in wire 3.
+Find the current in wire 3.

 Express your answer in amperes to two significant figures.
 Call current out of the junction positive and current into the junction negative.